 My giclées are produced from digital scans or high resolution photographs of the original artwork and are printed on Museum Heritage 310 gsm acid-free, natural white fine art paper.

-All of my giclée prints are produced in limited editions of 50 for works on paper and of 20 for prints of paintings.
+Most of my giclée prints are produced in limited editions of 50.
 All are signed and numbered.